Part of the Speedy Cash chain · locations

 This Memphis Speedy Cash branch offers payday loans and title-secured loans for qualified customers.
 Contact the location directly at +1 901-744-3230 to discuss your specific loan needs, qualification process, and repayment terms.
 You can visit in person to apply or ask questions about available loan products.

-If you're a Memphis resident needing quick cash, bring your ID, proof of income, and banking information to the Lamar Ave location.
+If you're a Memphis resident researching short-term cash access, bring your ID, proof of income, and banking information to the Lamar Ave location.
 Speedy Cash provides short-term lending solutions for residents facing immediate expenses.
 Hours vary, so verify the schedule by phone before visiting.

 Services & Features